-Our website, njtpa.org, is a vast resource that I encourage you to explore.
-We also update our social media regularly with information about our latest activities.
-Please share our posts and spread the word about how the NJTPA is improving our region under the Board's leadership.
+I encourage you to explore our website, njtpa.org, a vast resource of information.
+We also update our social media regularly with news about our latest activities.
+Please follow us and share our posts to help spread the word about how the NJTPA is improving our region under the Board's leadership.

-I look forward to working with you.
-If you have any questions or want more information, please reach out to me at any time.
+I look forward to working with you throughout 2024 and beyond.
+If you have questions or want more information, please contact me at any time.